Inflationary power spectrum from the Lanczos algorithm: introduction

-In this work, we will utilize the Bogoliubov transformation to establish a relationship between the two-mode squeezed state and the Bunch-Davies vacuum (BD).
-The Bogoliubov coefficients, denoted as $\alpha_k$ and $\beta_k$, are determined according to \cite{Bunch:1978yq}.
-However, the wave function we employ is not the standard pure two-mode squeezed state; instead, we refer to it as the open two-mode squeezed state (OTMSS), which is derived from the second kind of Meixner polynomial (equivalent to the generalized Lanczos algorithm) and the symmetries of the Hamiltonian \cite{Zhai:2024odw}.
-Following this, we then calculate the power spectrum of the OTMSS within the framework of the generalized Lanczos coefficient.
-And we find that the numerical results match those in the BD vacuum.
+In this work, we employ the Bogoliubov transformation to relate the two-mode squeezed state to the Bunch-Davies (BD) vacuum.
+The Bogoliubov coefficients, $\alpha_k$ and $\beta_k$, are determined according to \cite{Bunch:1978yq}.
+The wave function used here is not the conventional pure two-mode squeezed state, but rather the open two-mode squeezed state (OTMSS), constructed via the second kind of Meixner polynomial, which is equivalent to the generalized Lanczos algorithm along with the symmetries of the Hamiltonian \cite{Zhai:2024odw}.
+Within this framework, we compute the power spectrum of the OTMSS using the generalized Lanczos coefficients.
+Our numerical results show agreement with those obtained in the BD vacuum.

 This work is organized as follows.
 Sec. \ref{Some foundation of inflationary perturbation} will give some foundations of curvature perturbation under the framework of single-field inflation.
 Sec. \ref{Lanczos algorithm in inflation} describes the generalized Lanczos algorithm in inflation.
-In Sec. \ref{wave function}, we will derive the so-called OTMSS.
+In Sec. \ref{wave function}, we will review the so-called OTMSS.
 Sec. \ref{Bogoliubov transformation} will show the explicit formula of $\alpha_k$ and $\beta_k$.
 Then, Sec. \ref{Evolution of phik and rk} will obtain the numerics of $\phi_k$ and $r_k$.
 Based on this, Sec. \ref{Power spectrum of open tw-mode squeezed state} will derive the power spectrum of OTMSS.
-Finally, the conclusion and discussion are drawn in Sec. \ref{conclusion and outlook}.
+Finally, the conclusion and discussion will be given in Sec. \ref{conclusion and outlook}.